-6.6 COMMANDS EXECUTABLE WITHIN A COMMAND SUBSTITUTION SYSTEM (CSS) FILE ł The CSS commands entered within a CSS file are described in the following sections.
-See Appendix E for CSS message descriptions.
+6.6 COMMANDS EXECUTABLE WITHIN A COMMAND SUBSTITUTION SYSTEM (CSS) FILE

 All of the MTM supported commands can be used in a CSS file (see Chapter 2), as well as a number of commands specifically associated with the CSS Facility.
 Several of these commands can also be used in the command mode.
-For example, new global variables can be established via the \$DEFINE command.
+For example, all global variables can be defined and assigned a value from the users console.
 The \$COPY and \$NOCOPY commands can also be used in command mode.